yazdinip/CreditRisk/README.md

    pip install -e .
    ```
 2. **Fetch the Kaggle data** and place `application_train.csv` under `data/raw/`.
-   Optionally track it with DVC so teammates can `dvc pull`.
+   A `.dvc` pointer already exists; run `dvc pull` if a remote is configured or replace the file locally and run `dvc add data/raw/application_train.csv`.
-3. **Train the baseline pipeline** (this registers a run in MLflow and writes artifacts):
+3. **Train the baseline pipeline** (this registers a run in MLflow and writes artifacts under DVC control):
    ```bash
    dvc repro train_baseline
    # or without DVC